canonical/edgex-demos/climate-control/README.md

   ]
 }'
 ```

+This rule is to filter sensible humidity events to avoid out of range values falsely reported from the sensor.

 We send the result of the `humidityFilter` to the memory sink where we can reuse
 the result in multiple successive rules running in parallel.